 - Determine the length: Measure the length of the channel where the gasket fits, this is the distance around the perimeter of the channel, then add a few inches to be sure, you will need to cut it once it is installed anyways, better to be safe than sorry.

 - Order the correct size: With these measurements, you should be able to order the correct size of gasket for yours.

 Buy an aftermarket wood stove door gasket

 If you are still having trouble finding the original gasket for your door then you can always look for an aftermarket wood stove door gasket that is the proper size for your stove, most hardware stores sell them or you can find them online on Amazon, they may come in black or white and remember gaskets come in a few different diameters so finding the right one for your door is important.

 To find that perfect aftermarket gasket you can cut off a piece and take it to your local hardware store and they should have the perfect fit in stock.

-Gaskets come in kits with the glue and instructions and I recommend following those instructions because most will tell you the glue requires drying time and how long you need to wait before you use your stove, these kits generally cost about $25 from the hardware store but if you are looking for the original manufactures kit it’s possible that it could cost a little more, but to be honest, an aftermarket gasket will work just as good, I’ve personally installed hundreds of them and they work great and you really can’t tell the difference between them.
+Gaskets come in kits with the glue and instructions and I do recommend following those instructions because most will tell you the glue requires drying time and how long you need to wait before you use your stove, these kits generally cost about $20 to $35 online but if you are looking for the original manufactures kit it’s possible that it could cost a little more, but to be honest, an aftermarket gasket will work just as good, I’ve personally installed hundreds of them and they work great and you really can’t tell the difference between them.

 How do you install a wood stove door gasket?